CPEN-391-TEAM-7/Back-End-API/README.md

     safe: Number,   // 1 for safe, 0 for unsafe
 }
 ```

 ---
+### Log domain request (used by Proxy Server):
+`GET /activity/log/:proxyID`

+Request Body:

+`listType String: the list the domain belongs to`

+`domainName String: the name of the domain being logged`

+---
 ### Get recent domain request activity:
 `GET /activity/recent/:userID`